-CIWAS has several dynamic programs underway to further the Center’s mission to increase technical capacity and provide research and training support to improve the long-term sustainability of WASH interventions in developing countries.
-Current programs include:
+CIWAS has many ongoing programs and completed projects that further the Center’s mission to increase technical capacity and provide research and training support to improve the long-term sustainability of WASH interventions in developing countries.
+Programs include:

 In developing countries, insufficient human-resource capacity related to WASH remains one of the most significant barriers to providing effective and sustainable services.
 In most developing countries, there are large, experienced international nongovernmental organizations (NGOs) that operate in the WASH sector, but the local field staff often lack the necessary technical human-resource capacity to effectively implement WASH interventions.
 To help NGOs and governments address these human -resource capacity needs, DRI, Drexel University, and University of Nevada, Reno (UNR) are collaborating to provide technical capacity training and action research to field staff across Africa through a series of competency-based modules.
 Courses are taught through a hybrid model of online instruction complemented by face-to-face teaching sessions and field research.
 Faculty from African universities are engaged as guest lecturers with an objective to build the capacity of local higher education institutions to deliver the training needing for sustainable WASH service provision.